rajea-bilal/rajea-bilal/README.md

 <!-- <h1 align="center">👋 This is Rajea - full stack software engineer</h1> -->
 <h3 align="center">Hi 👋 This is Rajea, a full stack software engineer based in Birmingham, England.</h3>

 <p align="center">I'm currently learning and building with HTML, CSS, JavaScript & the MERN stack at 100Devs Agency.
 Feel free to stay awhile and browse through my latest projects.
-Lastly, don't hesitate to reach out if you would like to hire me or collaborate on anything web development!</p>
+Don't hesitate to reach out if you would like to hire me or collaborate on anything web development</p>

 <br>